kryukovaolga/yummy-hunt/README.md

 - **Search Functionality:**

-  - Currently, the search only considers the recipe title.
   - A full-featured solution should allow searching by keywords and other attributes, with backend support.

 - **Recipe Detail View:**